 - Written on the occasion of Anna Solal’s exhibition at Une, Une, Une, Perpignan, March 2018

-And what about the sea?
-The unpredictable sea that we wistfully mistake for calm when it is really very, very unrelenting.
-The sea whose rhythmic surface belies an entire unseen world, an overwhelming number of dangerous contingencies.
-We will never find order in the sea, only in our depiction of its surface, pointed loops that calm our fears of its disorder.
+What is it about the unpredictable sea, that we wistfully mistake for calm when it is really very, very unrelenting?
+Its rhythmic surface belies an entire unseen world, an overwhelming number of dangerous contingencies.
+We will never find order in it, only in the depiction of its surface, pointed loops that calm our fears of its disorder.

 Consider the lazy curve of the young bather’s back in the hum of the midday heat.
 How it mirrors his own crooked nose, the smoke stacks and those pensive working men who relax in the background.
 A man and his dog once lounged in the foreground too.